 Advertisement

-Hepatitis D works a little differently than most other viruses, in that it needs hepatitis B (HBV) to cause an infection.
-Luckily, all the steps you can take to reduce your risk of HBV can also help prevent a hepatitis D infection — and cases of both hepatitis B and D have been coming down in recent years.
-This is especially important because some people have hepatitis B without having any symptoms.
+Hepatitis D works a little differently from most other viruses.
+It needs hepatitis B (HBV) to cause an infection.
+Luckily, all the steps you can take to reduce your risk of hepatitis B can also help prevent a hepatitis D infection.
+A vaccine may be the most effective protection against hepatitis B, but there are other steps that can lower your risk.

 Advertisement